pybind/pybind11/docs/basics.rst

     $ c++ -O3 -Wall -shared -std=c++11 -fPIC `python3 -m pybind11 --includes` example.cpp -o example`python3-config --extension-suffix`

-For more details on the required compiler flags on Linux and MacOS, see :ref:`building_manually`.
+For more details on the required compiler flags on Linux and macOS, see :ref:`building_manually`.
 For complete cross-platform compilation instructions, refer to the :ref:`compiling` page.